 Parents/carers are welcomed and encouraged to take an active role in the life of the school with opportunities ranging from assistance in the day to day work of the school through to representation on committees and governing bodies.
 Open communication between staff and parents/carers is encouraged.

-The Federation of Catholic School Parent Communities supports parents/caregivers, children, families and schools to provide an active voice for families with children in South Australian Catholic schools.
+Catholic School Parents SA supports parents/caregivers, children, families and schools to provide an active voice for families with children in South Australian Catholic schools.

 First Class Facilities